DavidKang-USDA/Sour-rot-microbiome-assembly/README.md

 ## Description of R scripts

-1. [Preprocessing](https://github.com/DavidKang-USDA/SWD-microbiome/blob/main/R%20Scripts/Preprocessing.R) - This script is for preprocessing of the raw sequencing reads using [DADA2](https://benjjneb.github.io/dada2/).
-The script is used for generating statistics, filtering and trimming, dereplication, clustering, chimera removal, taxonomy assignment and getting a phyloseq object for downstream analysis.
+1. [Preprocessing](https://github.com/DavidKang-USDA/SWD-microbiome/blob/main/R%20Scripts/Preprocessing.R)—This script preprocesses the raw sequencing reads using [DADA2](https://benjjneb.github.io/dada2/).
+The script generates statistics, filters and trims, dereplication, clustering, chimera removal, assigns taxonomy, and gets a phyloseq object for downstream analysis.
 The output from this step is the input for subsequent steps.

 2. [Diversity](https://github.com/DavidKang-USDA/SWD-microbiome/blob/main/R%20Scripts/Diversity%20analysis.R) - This script is to understand the general microbial diversity (alpha, beta and abundance) and their associated statistics

-3. [Differential abundance and Core microbiome ](https://github.com/DavidKang-USDA/SWD-microbiome/blob/main/R%20Scripts/Differential%20abundance%2C%20core%2C%20cooccurence%2C%20%20and%20upset%20plot.R)- This script helps to understand differentially abundant taxa across various treatments and core microbial communiites in SWD.
-It also has script for conducting co-occurence pattern across the core taxa.
+3. [Differential abundance and Core microbiome ](https://github.com/DavidKang-USDA/SWD-microbiome/blob/main/R%20Scripts/Differential%20abundance%2C%20core%2C%20cooccurence%2C%20%20and%20upset%20plot.R)- This script helps to understand differentially abundant taxa across various treatments and core microbial communities in SWD.
+It also has a script for conducting co-occurrence patterns across the core taxa.

-4. [Network](https://github.com/DavidKang-USDA/SWD-microbiome/blob/main/R%20Scripts/Co-occurence%20network.R)- This script is for generating and plotting microbial co-occurrence network in spotted wing Drosophila and comparing network between male and female flies and their associated statistics.
+4. [Network](https://github.com/DavidKang-USDA/SWD-microbiome/blob/main/R%20Scripts/Co-occurence%20network.R)- This script is for generating and plotting microbial co-occurrence networks in spotted wing Drosophila and comparing networks between male and female flies and their associated statistics.

    #### *Note: The statistics for network comparison require huge memory and cores.
 So it is recommended to run this analysis in HPC.*